Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 Jan.
 5, 2021.
 Greene speaks at a “Stop the Steal” rally in Washington.

 Jan.
-6. pro-Trump rioters storm the Capitol.
+6. Pro-Trump rioters storm the Capitol.
 One of the people who joined Greene on Capitol Hill in February 2019 was among the crowd that day.

 Ocasio-Cortez later describes hiding in her office in fear of the mob.
 At a news conference the following month, Greene disparaged Ocasio-Cortez’s reaction.